Symbiote.js

 Symbiote.js isn't trying to be yet another frontend library.
 Think of it more like a philosophy for web development that embraces the power of what's already built into your browser.

 We believe in using modern, standard web technologies, not reinventing them.
 Symbiote.js simply adds a touch of modern developer experience (DX) on top of vanilla Custom Elements.
-You get cool things like reactive data bindings, flexible HTML-based templates, powerful state management, and easily extendible components, all with minimal boilerplate and setup.
+You get reactive data bindings, flexible HTML-based templates, powerful state management, computed properties, built-in routing, SSR support, and easily extendible components — all with minimal boilerplate and zero build-step requirement.

-Unlike frameworks that wrap your code in complex abstractions, Symbiote.js works directly with the native DOM API.
+No opaque abstractions.
+Unlike frameworks that wrap your code in complex abstractions (virtual DOM, JSX compilers, proprietary syntax), Symbiote.js works directly with the native DOM API.
 For you, this means:

 // Define templates anywhere, client or server: